QuarkOptical/Quark-Optical-APD-Module-Interface/User Guide.md

     - The warning and danger ranges are marked in yellow and red, respectively.

 ### Actions Based on Temperature Readings

+- **Safe Range (Blue):**
+  - If the temperature is within the blue range, the APD Module is operating normally.

 - **Safe Range (Green):**
   - If the temperature is within the green range, the APD Module is operating normally.